Biden slaps sanctions on 500 targets in Russia ‘war machine’

-WASHINGTON, Feb 23 — US President Joe Biden today announced sanctions on more than 500 targets in Russia on the second anniversary of the Ukraine invasion, vowing sustained pressure to stop President Vladimir Putin’s “war machine.”
+WASHINGTON, Feb 24 — US President Joe Biden announced sanctions against Russia yesterday, on over 500 targets, to mark the second anniversary of Moscow’s invasion of Ukraine while vowing sustained pressure to stop President Vladimir Putin’s “war machine.”

-But the sanctions stopped short of potentially game-changing measures under consideration such as funding Ukraine by seizing assets from Russia, whose economy has kept growing despite two years of pressure.
+But they stopped short of potentially game-changing moves under consideration such as funding Ukraine by seizing assets from Russia, whose economy has kept growing despite two years of pressure.

 The new economic effort comes as Russia makes its first gains in months on the battlefield in Ukraine, which has been forced to ration ammunition as a political impasse in Washington blocks new US military aid.

-The Treasury Department also said it was targeting investment funds and regional banks to target “Russia’s core financial infrastructure.”
+The Treasury Department also said it was targeting investment funds and regional banks to hit “Russia’s core financial infrastructure.”

+Key businesses targeted include Russian transportation logistics company JSC SUEK, said to serve the Russian defence ministry, and specialty steel producer Mechel.

+Others were in 3D printing, lubricants, robotics and automation.
+The actions also impact entities and individuals in countries including China and the United Arab Emirates.

 The sanctions “will ensure Putin pays an even steeper price for his aggression abroad and repression at home,” Biden said in a statement.